levoai/docs/docs/install-traffic-capture-sensors/windows-sensor/windows-sensor.md

 ### 2. Download Levo’s Windows Sensor

-1. Download the latest Levo.ai Windows sensor executable from our [downloads](https://github.com/levoai/downloads/tree/main/windows) portal.
+1. Download the latest Levo.ai Windows sensor executable from our [downloads](https://github.com/levoai/downloads/tree/main/windows/bin) portal.
-2. Place the executable in a directory of your choice, e.g., `C:\Program Files\Levo\levo-sensor.exe\`.
+2. Place the executable in a directory of your choice, e.g., `C:\Program Files\Levo\levo-pcap-sensor.exe\`.

 ### 3. Configure the Sensor